Help | About | Suggestions | Alms | Chat [0] | Users [0] | Log In | Join

 I cheated death today I stole one second, one inch, and one degree from him.
 In the blink of an eye his hand was empty and I still breathed.
 When the fear had passed and the smoke had cleared I returned to his broken trap.
 There on the ground lay a copper coin and I stole this too.
 I put it on a chain around my neck.
 This way I'm sure I'll never forget.

-Up the ladder: Skeleton
+Up the ladder: You're passionate

-Down the ladder: return(wuthering heights)
+Down the ladder: Wake Up

 You must be logged in to leave comments.
 Vote: